 State minimum insurance requirements in Rhode Island

-The state of Rhode Island requires all drivers to have a minimum amount of car insurance to legally have their car on the road.
-Drivers must carry $25,000/$50,000 in bodily injury protection, which will cover:up to $25,000 in expenses for one person hurt in an accident, or up to $50,000 if more than one person is injured.
+Rhode Island requires all drivers to have a minimum amount of car insurance to legally have their car on the road.
+Drivers in Rhode Island must have at least the following coverages:

 How to get the best car insurance